BillKeenan/WCF_With_DI/README.md

         return new Service1();
     }

 Here you can see I've only implemented it for Service1, which of course wont work in the long run, but at this point we can test that our service works, and that our factory works.

-Put a breakpoing on the MyInstanceProvider.GetInstance method and fire it up, the result should be the same as before, but you'll see the GetInstance method get called.
+Put a breakpoint on the MyInstanceProvider.GetInstance method and fire it up, the result should be the same as before, but you'll see the GetInstance method get called.

 ## Second Commit
 * SHA: f75dffa4b060fac850077f058528cf1133640551

-## Add iNeeded as a dependancy[Dependancy]
+## Add iNeeded as a dependancy

 Simply add it as a constructor parameter and set a field.